ablorp/ablorp.github.io/_pages/about.md

 A high school student from the San Francisco Bay Area with a strong interest in science, math, engineering and robotics.
 From hydroponics to computational biology, Adam's [projects](https://adamcheong.com/projects/) since 7th grade have won STEM fair awards every year.
 Adam interns afterschool at a [robotics startup](https://watneyrobotics.com) in San Francisco.

 Adam enjoys bouldering, a challenging skill that combines puzzle solving with physical feats — exercising both brain and brawn — as the climber places one foothold after another to chart a navigable course.
-Adam can be found skateboarding on campus in between classes or scuba diving in Monterey Bay with his brother on the weekends.
+In between classes, Adam can be found skateboarding on campus or scuba diving in Monterey Bay with his brother during the weekends.

 Adam is taking a [computer science class](https://classes.berkeley.edu/content/2025-summer-compsci-61a-001-lec-001) this summer at UC Berkeley as a pre-college scholar.
 Adam plans to earn a [pilot license](https://flystanford.com) before heading out to college across the pond, where he hopes to read engineering science — and becomes a biomedical engineer harnessing AI and robotics for the betterment of humankind.